frizbee/kasikornbank/README.md

 `shop_id` = <**Optional**> Shop ID, for payment template, see documentation.
 `payterm2` = <**Optional**> Number of month for installment.

-> :exclamation: Unfortunately Kasikorn Bank doesn't have a proper way to handle payment API.
+> :exclamation: Unfortunately, Kasikorn Bank doesn't have a proper way to handle payment API.
 In this case `Kasikornbank::Render.new()` will generage auto submit form and return it with `form` method.
 This form should be placed in `checkout#create` view file.

 _\# app/controllers/checkout_controller.rb_